n5596/Cracking-the-Coding-Interview/Chapter 01: Array and Strings/readme.md

-## Chapter 1 in the Interview Questions section.
+## Chapter 1 of the Interview Questions section

 #### 1. Is Unique: